redox-os/book/src/ch05-03-schemes.md

 The **scheme**, which takes its name from [URI schemes](https://en.wikipedia.org/wiki/List_of_URI_schemes), identifies the type of resource, and identifies the manager daemon responsible for that resource.

 Within Redox, a scheme may be thought of in a few ways.
-It is all of these things.
+It is all of these things:

-- It is the **type** of a resource, such as "file", "NVMe drive", "TCP connection", etc. (Note that these are not valid scheme names, they are just given by way of example.)
+- The **type** of a resource, such as "file", "NVMe drive", "TCP connection", etc. (Note that these are not valid scheme names, they are just given by way of example.)
-- It is the starting point for locating the resource, i.e. it is the root of the path to the resource, which the system can then use in establishing a connection to the resource.
+- The starting point for locating the resource, i.e. it is the root of the path to the resource, which the system can then use in establishing a connection to the resource.
-- It is a **uniquely named service** that is provided by some driver or daemon program, with the full path identifying a specific resource accessed via that service.
+- A **uniquely named service** that is provided by some driver or daemon program, with the full path identifying a specific resource accessed via that service.

 ## Scheme Daemons